heysourin/Linux-Guide/README.md

 `rm fileName.txt` Deletes the file `fileName.txt`.

+`cp sourceFolder/fileName.txt destinationFolder` Coopies a file from one folder to another folder.
+(You have to be on the parent folder of both the folders)

+`vi fileName.txt` Opens a text editor on terminal, where you can edit the file.

+`esc` & `:wq` To save the file and exit the editor. (w --> save, q --> exit)

 - System Management:

 `sudo apt install nodejs` Installs the Node.js package using the APT package manager with superuser privileges.